Lostsoul0589/spent/modules/module-4/readme.md

-# Module 4: Saving Blobs to Azure Storage and Serverless Computing
+# Module 4: Saving Blobs to Azure Storage
 **Objective**: Learn the basics of Azure Storage and Azure Functions, and how they relate to mobile app development.

 ##### Prerequisites